stellarskylark/visual-programming-app-6/README.md

 Here, the space above the `=======` is the state of the file from the primary repo, HEAD, and everything below is the state of the file in `master` (your local copy).
 Decide which parts need to stay and which need to be removed, and delete the conflict markers.

+Note that if the merge conflict is in your `.vbproj` or `.sln` file, you will have to resolve them with a text editor before you can open the project in Visual Studio.